dvfrancis/hi-lo-card-game/README.md

     ![Website favicon](assets/images/website-favicon.webp)
     </details>

-    - A favicon has been added to the site to help users identify the site visually and when saved as a browser bookmark / favourite.
+    - A favicon has been added to the site to help users identify the site when loaded among other tabs, and when the site is saved as a browser bookmark / favourite.

 - Header: